 Fold – To remove one's hand from the game, sacrificing any bets that have already been placed.

-Check - Players might choose to check until the first wager in a round of betting is placed (decline to make a bet while reserving the right to bet later in the round).
+Check - Players might choose to check poker rules until the first wager in a round of betting is placed (decline to make a bet while reserving the right to bet later in the round).

 All-in - When a player doesn't have enough chips to call a stake, he or she can go all in and play all of their remaining chips.
 Following that, betting takes place in a side pot, and the all-in player can only win the number of chips in the pot in any subsequent showdown if they went all-in.

 Each round of betting in poker gives you the opportunity to use the betting alternatives described in the preceding section, based on your confidence in your hand and your assessment of the quality of your opponents' hands.
-The latter can be determined mostly by looking at how much money they are betting or raising.
+The latter can be determined on poker rules mostly by looking at how much money they are betting or raising.

 All types of poker require at least one round of betting, and the great majority require two.